tidesdb/tidesdb/doc/05-internals/recovery.md

 ## In-doubt transactions

 A `PREPARE` record with no matching `COMMIT` or `ROLLBACK` after it is **staged**, not applied.
-Its batch is held, its sequence is accounted for in the reseed, and it surfaces through [`tidesdb_recover_prepared`](/reference/transaction#tidesdb_recover_prepared) as a live handle in the prepared state.
+Its batch is held, its keys and intervals are claimed against later writers again, so are the keys it read when a record of them precedes the `PREPARE`, its sequence is accounted for in the reseed, and it surfaces through [`tidesdb_recover_prepared`](/reference/transaction#tidesdb_recover_prepared) as a live handle in the prepared state.